lukmanr/CLVPipelines/pipelines/README.md

 Folder content

-- `train_pipeline.oy` - The training and deployment pipeline DSL
+- `train_pipeline.py` - The training and deployment pipeline DSL
 - `batch_predict.py` - The batch predict pipeline DSL
 - `helper_components/helper_components.py` - Utility components used by the pipelines.
 Implemented as KFP Lightweight Python components
 - `helper_components/Dockerfile` - A base image for utility components